k1kuma/k1kuma-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## TODO

+* work on social media widgets with hovering/color on hover.
+* about me profile text (use markdown tutorial from Next.js tutorial)
+* blog section
+* portfolio section
+* contact section
+* BLM section

 ## About My Website

 This is the personal website of Matt Kikuchi.
 Currently a Software Developer at Diebold Nixdorf working on their